 - After your X-ray, you can resume your normal activities. - Our radiologists will interpret your X-ray images and make a report.
 You will be provided with a CD of your X-ray images.
-For dental x-rays, the image will be sent to your your DDI doctor by DICOM, or you will be given a CD following the procedure to take to your doctor. - Please stop by the reception to get your card, which, you will produce along with your civil ID to receive your results.
+For dental x-rays, you will be given a CD following the procedure to take to your doctor. - Please stop by the reception to get your card, which, you will produce along with your civil ID to receive your results.
 Our reports are generally dispatched between 12:00 - 2:30 pm only on working days.